izihawa/summa/docs/guides/attach-index.md

 ---

 You can not just create indices but install downloaded indices or even access remote indices through network.
-First, you should set up Summa Server with Iroh Store (enabled by default) and create a test index using our [Quick-Start guide](/summa/quick-start)
+First, you should set up Summa Server and create a test index using our [Quick-Start guide](/summa/quick-start)

 ### Local File Indices